drmahfrozahakim-ai/ECTE331_PROJECT_ZARAK-/README.md

 # ECTE331_PROJECT_ZARAK-
-the file consists of all the java files , report , video demonstration for all the projects
+the file consists of all the java files , report ,the video demonstration for all the projects is presnt in the zip file submitted on moodle.